worstcasebc/ai-agent/README.md

 - &#9989; **Chunking and Embedding**: Splits documents into manageable chunks and generates embeddings for efficient information retrieval.
 - &#9989; **LLM Integration**: Feeds processed data into a large language model (LLM) to retrieve relevant information and insights.
 - &#10060; **Task Automation**:
-    - Prepares ESR-slides based on extracted data
+    - &#9989; Prepares ESR-slides based on extracted data
     - Schedules and invites stakeholders to ESR- and SSR-meetings
-    - Creates and updates CRM entry automatically
+    - Creates and updates CRM entry automatically -> fake API
-    - Creates Talento-opportunity to search for partners to staff the project-team
+    - Creates Talento-opportunity to search for partners to staff the project-team -> fake API
-    - Start DRSR-request automatically
+    - Start DRSR-request automatically -> fake API
     - Find and retrieve project-references from BidGen and/or BDKX
     - Create concepts and other requested documents